CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 ## Recent Sites

 We look at data collected over the past five years, restricted to sites with at least two years of data.
-No site with at least two years of data has fewer than 15 samples.
+No site with at least three years of data has fewer than 15 samples.
 This cuts out some sites that have only recently been added to the monitoring program, and some that have not been monitored recently.